TylerTemp/SaintsField/README.md

 2. Even most UI Toolkit fields are fixed label width, there is one that the label width behavior exactly like IMGUI: `PropertyField`.
 This bug has been reported to Unity (Sorry I can't find the link now), but is never fixed.

     `SaintsField` heavily relies on `PropertyField` to fallback the appearance.
 This is not even fixable at this point.
-If you try to obtain the info by query out the `PropertyField` element, you'll notice that Unity is internally using a script (rather than a uss style) to update it's label width.
+If you try to obtain the info by query out the `PropertyField` element, you'll notice that Unity is internally using a script (rather than a uss style) to update its label width.

     Even without using any custom inspector, if you use your UI Toolkit `PropertyDrawer` with default fields, your inspector label will not aligned, and makes it looks really ridiculous.